Clinical & Other

 General expectations of the psychology intern include:

-On the Child Track (with Pediatric Psychology Focus) two days per week of the intern’s time all year is spent at the Tulane Hospital for Children and the Tulane Hospital Behavioral Health Clinic.
+On the Child Track (with Pediatric Psychology Focus) three days per week of the intern’s time all year is spent at the Tulane Hospital for Children and the Tulane Hospital Behavioral Health Clinic, and the Tulane Center for Autism and Related Disabilities.

 As part of this rotation, the interns will: